S3-working-group/s3-practical-guide/src/enablers-of-co-creation/evaluate-agreements.md

 ## Evaluate Agreements (cont.)

-* evaluating agreements can be as simple as checking there's no objections to the agreement as it is
+* evaluating agreements can be as simple as checking that it is still relevant, and there's no objections to keeping the agreement as it is
 * agreements are often reviewed in *Governance Meetings*
 * sometimes it's effective to schedule a dedicated session for reviewing an agreement
 * adjust review frequency as necessary
 * review earlier if required
+* elements of this process can also be used by individuals to evaluate decisions they made